kimgihean/kimgihean/README.md

-# This is Gihuyn Kim, SW Back-end Enginner
+# This is Gihuyn Kim, SW Back-end Engineer

 ## This is ME